apache/drill/_docs/sql-reference/sql-commands/021-create-schema.md

 	CREATE [OR REPLACE] SCHEMA
 	[LOAD 'file:///path/to/file']
-	[(column_name data_type nullability format default properties {prop='val', ...})]
+	[(column_name data_type [nullability] [format] [default] [properties {prop='val', ...})]]
-	[FOR TABLE `table_name`]
+	[FOR TABLE `table_name` | PATH 'file:///schema_file_path/schema_file_name']
-	[PATH 'file:///schema_file_path/schema_file_name']
 	[PROPERTIES ('key1'='value1', 'key2'='value2', ...)]

 ##Parameters

 *OR REPLACE*
 Existing schema is dropped and replaced with the new schema.
+Prevents malicious deletion of any file.
 Only supported when using FOR TABLE.
-Not supported when using PATH because it prevents malicious deletion of any file.
-You must manually delete any schema file created in a custom location.
+Not supported when using PATH.
+Instead, you must manually delete any schema file created in a custom PATH location.

 *LOAD*
 Loads raw schema (list of column names with their attributes) from a file.
 You must indicate the path to the file after the LOAD keyword.
 Note that columns should be listed or provided when using the LOAD clause; at least one option is required for the successful schema creation.

 *column_name*
 Name of the column for which schema is created.
 Case-insensitive.
+The name must match the name in the data file or data source.
+You cannot rename columns using the schema mechanism.

 *data_type*
 Data type defined for the column.
 See Supported Data Types.

 *format*
 Sets the format for date and time data types when converting from string.
+See [Format for Date, Time Conversion]({{site.baseurl}}/docs/create-or-replace-schema/#format-for-date-time-conversion).

 *default*
-Sets a default value for non-nullable columns, such that queries return the default value instead of null.
+Used for non-nullable columns.
+The default value is returned by queries when the column is missing from a data file.
+The default value is a string enclosed in single quotes, like '10'.
+If you provide a format, the value must be valid for that format.

 *properties*
 Keyword to include optional properties.
 See Related Options below.